Transition from shear-dominated to Rayleigh-Taylor turbulence: Concluding remarks

 \section{Concluding remarks}

-We systematically analyzed the problem of the transition from shear-dominated to RT turbulence through theory and numerical experiments.
+In this work, we systematically analyzed the problem of the transition from shear-dominated to Boussinesq RT turbulence through theory and direct numerical simulations.
 Our phenomenological approach allows to predict a cross-over time $t_c \simeq \Delta U / \left( \beta g {\Delta \theta} \right)$ at which an initially shear-dominated turbulent flow transitions to RT turbulence.
-DNSs confirmed the validity of our theory, in particular in term of the flux Richardson number, that is a direct measure of which factor dominates the turbulence (buoyancy or shear).
+DNSs confirmed the validity of our theory, in particular in terms of the flux Richardson number, that is a direct measure of which factor dominates the turbulence (buoyancy or shear).
 Moreover, using the Buckingham-$\Pi$ theorem, we clarified in which conditions the shear-dominated turbulence is suppressed (low values of $Re_c$).
 This latter aspect is particularly noteworthy, since it highlights the fact that, only when the turbulence is fully developed at early times, it is reasonable to expect the flow to show a universal behavior (i.e. the transition at a unique non-dimensional time).

-This is crucial, given that the Reynolds numbers are usually large in many natural environments as well as in industrial applications.
+In Sec. \ref{sec:Results and discussion}, we derive a scaling law for the flux Richardson number that is in good agreement with the data.
+This follows from the non-trivial scaling $\overline{u'w'} \sim \Delta U \left( \beta g \theta \right) t$, i.e. the Reynolds stress tensor remains anisotropic also for longer times.
+This scaling is expected to have implications for turbulence modeling, since in pure RT turbulence $\overline{u'w'}$ is always equal to zero.
+For instance, it follows from our framework that the eddy viscosity is not constant in time and should feature an explicit dependence on the growing impact of stratification also for later times when the unstable stratification dominates the turbulence.

+At the end of Sec. \ref{sec:Results and discussion} we framed our work in the context of past research.
+By comparing our results with the experiment by \citet{akula2017dynamics}, we observe that, at large $Re_c$, there may be a well defined value of $t/t_c|_T$ (about $2.5$), as well as of the transitional gradient Richardson number (about $0.18$).
+In other words, while for small values of $Re_c$ we expect a more complex dependency of $t/t_c|_T$ and $Ri_g(t/t_c|_T,z=0)$ on the control parameter $Re_c$ (and eventually on the nature of the perturbation), at finite but large $Re_c$, a unique and universal value of $t/t_c|_T$ (or $Ri_g(t/t_c|_T,z=0)$) may exist.
+This fact is crucial, given that the Reynolds numbers are usually large in many natural environments as well as in industrial applications.
+The detailed study of this aspect is left to future work.